Detecting discrete processes with the Epps effect: The residual Epps effect

-This means we can test the underlying process of an unknown system by re-sampling the process at different mean inter-arrivals and estimating the Hayashi-Yoshida estimates.
-If the plot presents decaying correlation for smaller $1/\lambda$ then the underlying process is from discrete connected events (a system where correlation is emergent).
-If the plot is flat for various values of $1/\lambda$ then the underlying process is diffusion based.
+This means we can discriminate the underlying process of an unknown system by re-sampling the process at different average inter-arrivals and estimating the Hayashi--Yoshida estimates.\footnote{Our experiments are not formal hypothesis tests but a heuristic approach aimed at determining which implicit model assumption is better satisfied through the stylised facts.} If the plot is flat for various values of $1/\lambda$ then the underlying process is a diffusion-based process.
+If the plot presents decaying correlation for smaller $1/\lambda$ then the underlying process is either a diffusion-based process but contaminated with {\it ad hoc} noise or it is composed of discrete connected events (a system where correlation is then emergent).